2017 Liberian by-election: Aftermath

 The by-election was held on February 28.
 The NEC reported the election was peaceful.
 The NEC declared the final results of the election on March 2.
 Francis Nyumahn of the ULD won 3,149 votes, 32.03% of the total valid votes.
 In second place was MOVEE candidate William Kamba with 2,996 votes, 30.5% of the total valid votes.
 There were 9,832 valid votes cast in the election, along with 771 invalid votes.
-Kamba complained to the NEC, alleging the amount of invalid votes was strange.
+Kamba complained to the NEC, alleging the number of invalid votes was strange.
 The NEC dismissed Kamba's complaints due to lack of evidence.
 Nyumahn was certificated by the NEC on March 22.

 The by-election was a major loss for the LP, despite having won the seat in two previous elections.
 Their candidate won only 410 votes, 4.2% of the valid votes, coming in at seventh place.
 FrontPage Africa reported that some members of the LP criticized Senator Steve Zargo, blaming him for the party's loss.
 Zargo was a key member of the party and a native of the district.
 Zargo blamed the loss on the inherently spontaneous nature of by-elections as well "culture and traditional factors".